aman556/DevOps-System-Design/README.md

 ### How to integrate DevOps tools in your app using SDK?
 ### How to integrate DevOps tools in your app using CLI?
 ### How to automate in DevOps?
+### How to implement a notification service?
 #### Automate Github repo creation and archiving using AWS Lambda and Github REST APIs.
 #### CLI as wrapper to Github repo creation and archiving automation.
 ### How to publish your CLI as package to homebrew?
 ### How to setup alert and monitoring in DevOps?
+### create an golang app to use youtube APIs to list the table of top 10 most viewed videos and conternize it create a kubernetes config then run in the cluster (AIzaSyBBx2uLx8BT6XbBE81s7kDyIZI9AHoSm2Q)

 ## 🎯 DevOps Interview Mastery